AdobeDocs/target.en/help/main/c-activities/t-experience-target/t-xt-create/xt-set-metrics.md

    ![Select success metric](/help/main/c-activities/t-experience-target/t-xt-create/assets/ab_metrics-new.png)

-   The [!UICONTROL Select Metrics] page lists the success metrics you can choose for your activity.
+   The [!UICONTROL Select Metrics] page lists the success metrics that you can choose for your activity.
 The success metrics are divided into the following categories:

-   * Conversion
+   * [!UICONTROL Conversion]
-   * Revenue
+   * [!UICONTROL Revenue]
-   * Engagement
+   * [!UICONTROL Engagement]

-   You can use any of the pre-built success metrics, or create a custom success metric.
+   YUse any of the prebuilt success metrics, or you can create a custom success metric.
 You can also mark a success metric as a primary metric.
 Reports and Experience Cloud cards default to show the primary metric, if one is set.
 1. Specify the settings for your metrics.

-   The available settings depend on the success metric you are using.
+   The available settings depend on the success metric that you are using.

-   If enabled, the [!UICONTROL Estimated Value of the Conversion]field (not available for the Page Score metrics) provides a value for your goal.
-This value enables Target to calculate an estimated lift in revenue.
+   If enabled, the [!UICONTROL Estimated Value of the Conversion] field (not available for [!UICONTROL Page Score] metrics) provides a value for your goal.
+This value enables [!DNL Target] to calculate an estimated lift in revenue.
 This field is optional; however, incremental revenue for any non-revenue metric cannot be calculated without it.
 The data type is currency.
 This field is progressively shown after the user indicates the action taken to satisfy the goal.
 See [Estimating Lift in Revenue](/help/main/administrating-target/r-target-account-preferences/estimating-lift-in-revenue.md) for more information.

    The correct configuration of success metrics is critical for making sure you get the data you expect.

    For more information, see [Success Metrics](/help/main/c-activities/r-success-metrics/success-metrics.md#reference_D011575C85DA48E989A244593D9B9924).

 1. (Optional) Add additional metrics.
 1. Click **[!UICONTROL Continue]** when you are finished setting your metrics.

-Note that when you name or rename a metric, the following characters are not allowed:
+When you name or rename a metric, the following characters are not allowed:

    | Character | Description |
    |--- |--- |